Have you ever wondered if a Dutch oven is good for frying your favorite foods or if it is okay to deep fry in cast iron?

 Unlike fryers, for example, there is no other way to monitor heat on a cast-iron Dutch oven other than to purchase a separate thermometer.
 An even better option would be to purchase a meat thermometer because you need to constantly be sure that your food is being adequately cooked, while also frying.

-Considering how much could go horribly wrong when cooking with oil which is that hot, the stakes are exceedingly high and the margin for error minimal.
+Considering how much could go horribly wrong when cooking with oil that is that hot, the stakes are exceedingly high and the margin for error is minimal.